evdhiggins/book-inquiry/README.md

 # Book Inquiry

 _Book Inquiry_ is a simple Javascript application used to search for books via the Google Books API.
-Each request returns 20 books, and the user can use pagination controls to view additional search results.
+Each request returns up to 20 books, and the user can use pagination controls to view additional search results.

 The application is built to be hosted in Firebase with the server-side logic performed via Firebase Functions.
 The UI is built with [Svelte](https://svelte.technology/), while the functions use [Express](https://expressjs.com/).
+Tests are performed with [Jest](https://jestjs.io/).

 A running example of _Book Inquiry_ can be found here: https://book-inquiry.firebaseapp.com